p1100i/grid2.js/README.md

 # Grid2.js
-is a Node.js [npm-package][npm] / JavaScript implementation of two dimensional grid for collision detection.
+is a Node.js [npm-package][npm-grid2] / JavaScript implementation of two dimensional grid for collision detection.
 Exported for client side use with the help of [browserify][browserify].

 [![Build Status][travis-img-src]][travis-a-href]

 ## About
 If you got some objects with 2d coordinates you can use this data structure to speed up some calculations like: **field of view**, **collision detection**.

-It is a fixed grid, which indexes the inserted objects and keeps them up-to-date.
+It is a fixed grid, which indexes the inserted objects and keeps them up-to-date on demand.

 ## Install
 - browser